tamoharg/Myrics/README.md

 A macOS menu bar application that displays the current playing song from Spotify along with its lyrics.
 It lives right in your menu bar and has a beautiful, native-looking interface.

 ## Prerequisites
-- macOS
+- macOS Tahoe (26.1) and above
+- MacBook without the display notch - models introduced before october 2021.
-- Spotify Desktop Application must be running
+- Spotify Desktop Application or web app must be running

+## Directly download the Application
+Click on this  link
 ## Compilation
 This project uses a custom compilation script instead of Xcode to remain lightweight.
 To build the project, run: